Components Contacts Contacts Edit

 - Category.
 The Category this item belongs to.

 - Featured.
 Whether or not the item will be displayed in featured view.
-A blue circle with a white star inside means yes and a gray circle with a white dot inside means no.
+A yellow star means yes and an empty star means no.

 - Access.
 The viewing Access Level for this item.